Skip to content

 Disable enable sign in to Microsoft Edge

-To turn sign-in back on: Delete both the BrowserSignin and NonRemovableProfileEnabled entries.
-This restores the default behavior and allows users to sign into Microsoft Edge with their Microsoft account.
+To turn sign-in back on: Delete both the BrowserSignin and NonRemovableProfileEnabled entries to go back to the default settings.
+This allows users to sign into Microsoft Edge with their Microsoft account again.

 You may need to restart your computer to apply the changes.